Global Reach

 Democratic Republic of the Congo (DRC)

-The Democratic Republic of the Congo (DRC) is, by area, the second largest country in Central Africa and the fourth most populous country in Africa, with an estimated population of 92.4 million people.
-The population is very young and growing at more than 3% a year.
+The Democratic Republic of the Congo (DRC) is, by area, the second largest country in Central Africa and the fourth most populous country in Africa, with an estimated population of over 116.4 million people.
+The population is very young and growing at roughly 3.2% a year.

-The modern contraceptive prevalence rate for all women ages 15 to 49 is 15.5%.
-The maternal mortality ratio is 876 deaths per 100,000 live births.
-Of women ages 15 to 49, 56.6% have experienced physical or sexual violence.
+The modern contraceptive prevalence rate for all women ages 15 to 49 is estimated at 19%.
+The maternal mortality ratio has improved significantly down to 427 deaths per 100,000 live births.
+However, gender-based violence remains an endemic crisis, with more than 56% of women experiencing physical or sexual violence in their lifetime, a problem severely worsening in eastern conflict zones.

 ribbon